-If marshmallows aren’t really your thing but you still want a delicious camping treat, add the Rome’s Chestnut Roaster and Fireplace Popcorn Popper to your outdoor accessories.
-This old-fashioned style popper can be used with camp fires, firepits and open-flame fires.
+If marshmallows aren’t really your thing but you still want a delicious camping treat, add Rome’s Chestnut Roaster and Fireplace Popcorn Popper to your outdoor accessories.
+This old-fashioned style popper can be used with campfires, firepits and open-flame fires.
 The design includes an extended arm with a wooden handle along with a hinged lid to keep your corn inside once it’s popped.
 You’ll also find a leather hanging strap is included for easy storage, and you’ll have a choice of either grey or black for your popper.
-As an added bonus, this popper can also cook chestnuts for an alternative snack option.
+As an added bonus, this popper can also cook chestnuts as an alternative snack option.

 Pros: The durable build quality and long arm make this device ideal for popping corn over an open flame.

 Cons: If you want to make popcorn at home and you aren’t popping corn over an open fire, other options are better.

 3. Majestic Popcorn Machine